-Low and High Voltage Inspections Using Flir T440 Camera
+Low and High Voltage Inspections Using High Performance Flir T540 IR Camera

 Thermal imaging is commonly used for electrical, mechanical and building inspections.
 As electrical connections become loose, the resistance to current at the untied joins can lead to increase in temperature beyond the design tolerances causing equipment to fail.
-This often results in plant outages, personnel injuries, electrical fires, massive insurance claims and capital losses.
-In addition, the efficiency of electrical system is significantly diminished due to parasitic heat generation leading to increase in overall power demand per unit of product and significant revenue losses.
+This often results in plant outages, personnel injuries, catastrophic electrical fires, massive insurance claims and capital losses.
+In addition, the efficiency of electrical system is significantly diminished due to the parasitic heat generation leading to increase in overall power demand per unit of product and significant revenue losses.

 About ATII Thermal Imaging

-Switchboard thermographic inspection makes it possible to reveal the problem areas within the switchboards and helps to make quick assessments on the correction actions.
-It identifies energy losses, reveals electrical faults before it is too late.
-Such inspections help to avert significant damages to equipment personnel and the budgets.
+Switchboard thermographic inspection makes it possible to reveal problem areas within the switchboards and helps to make quick assessment on appropriate corrective measures.
+ATII inspectors also identify energy losses and reveal potential electrical faults.
+Thermographic inspections help to avert significant damages to equipment personnel and unplanned budget losses.

 Fuse links are designed to protect downstream and upstream cabling as well as the equipment at both sites.
 However in this case the problem of overheating is obvious.
 This could be related to a weak connection, which will rapidly deteriorate the fuse holder, or an unbalanced 3-phase load.
 In both cases the energy losses would be significant before a definite damage to the supply system is done.